RunestoneInteractive/RunestoneServer/pip2/source/Sort/Optionalkeyparameter.rst

         else:
             return -x

-    L2 = sorted(L1, None, absolute)
+    L2 = sorted(L1, key=absolute)
-    print(L2)
+    print L2

     #or in reverse order
-    print(sorted(L1, None, absolute, True))
+    print sorted(L1, reverse = True, key = absolute)

 What's really going on there?
 We've done something pretty strange.
 Before, all the values we have passed as parameters have been pretty easy to understand: numbers, strings, lists, Booleans, dictionaries.
 Here we have passed a function object: absolute is a variable name whose value is the function.
 When we pass that function object, it is *not* automatically invoked.
-Instead, it is just bound the formal parameter key of the function sorted.
+Instead, it is just bound to the formal parameter key of the function sorted.

 We are not going to look at the source code for the built-in function sorted.
-But if we did, we would find somewhere in its code a reference to the variable key, whose value would be bound to the function we passed in.
-In fact, what the sorted function does is call that key function once for each item in the list that's getting sorted.
+But if we did, we would find somewhere in its code a parameter named key with a default value of None.
+When a value is provided for that parameter in an invocation of the function sorted, it has to be a function.
+What the sorted function does is call that key function once for each item in the list that's getting sorted.
 It associates the result returned by that function (the absolute function in our case) with the original value.
 Think of those associated values as being little post-it notes